 Strata electrical compliance in British Columbia

 For a strata corporation, "strata electrical" comes down to the electrical-planning and compliance obligations the Strata Property Act and BC Hydro's rebate programs place on every corporation of five or more strata lots.
-There are three deliverables — two mandatory, one that unlocks EV-charging funding — and CF Electrical Services prepares all three:
+There are three compliance deliverables — two mandatory reports and the rebate-route EV Ready Plan — and CF Electrical Services prepares all of them:

 - An Electrical Planning Report (EPR) is mandatory for every strata corporation of five or more lots — due December 31, 2026 in Metro Vancouver, the Fraser Valley, and the Capital Regional District, and December 31, 2028 in the rest of British Columbia.

-- A Depreciation Report is likewise mandatory under the Strata Property Act — due July 1, 2026 (Metro Vancouver / Fraser Valley / CRD) or July 1, 2027 (rest of BC), then on a five-year cycle.
+- A Depreciation Report is likewise mandatory under the Strata Property Act — due July 1, 2026 (Metro Vancouver / Fraser Valley / CRD — a deadline that has now passed) or July 1, 2027 (rest of BC), then on a five-year cycle.

 - An EV Ready Plan (EVRP) is voluntary, but it is the formal route to BC Hydro's plan rebate — up to 75% of the plan's cost, to a $3,000 maximum — and, from July 15, 2026, a prerequisite for accessing standalone EV charger rebates.